MoE at WGH

 To request study leave, please firstly complete the appropriate “Application for Study Leave” form and forward to geriatricmed.north@nhslothian.scot.nhs.uk for all grades.

 We always do our best to allow appropriate study leave but we must ensure the service is not compromised so sometimes it is not possible.
-If you are unsure, it would be best to discuss first with Kim Napier to check that the proposed leave is appropriate.
+We also like to give all trainees a chance to request leave before deciding which individual requests we can support.
+If you are unsure, it would be best to discuss first with Jack Hellberg to check that the proposed leave is appropriate.

 Once your leave has been approved by the department you can submit your study leave application online through TURAS for TPD approval.